pexpalacios/CPP/README.md

 42 Milestones 4 &amp; 5

-The CPP modules are a series of simple exercises that serve as an introduction to both the c++ language and ooc languages as a whole.
+The CPP modules are a series of simple exercises that serve as an introduction to both the c++ language and oop as a whole.
 There are nine modules, each focusing on different parts of c++.